Lisbish2010/Mario_Game/README.md

 - 💀 **Game over + restart system**
 - 📷 **Camera tracking**
 - 🎨 **Fully rendered** using SFML shapes (no textures)

+## 🎮 Gameplay

+The game features classic Mario-style platforming mechanics with:
+- Jump on question blocks to collect coins
+- Avoid or defeat Goombas by jumping on them
+- Navigate through pipes and platforms
+- Reach the flag to win!

 ## 🛠️ Tech Stack